Welcome to Library Instruction, your home for teaching support, instruction tools, and more!

 These sessions allow for some customization to better coordinate with your assignments, provided assignment information is received within the time allotted in the Library Instruction Scheduling Policy.

-All Library Instruction requests must be submitted using the Instruction Request Form at least two weeks in advance.
+All Library Instruction requests must be emailed to reference@uwstout.edu at least two weeks in advance.
+Please include the following information in your request:

-● Determine the type of Library Instruction you need (Undergraduate, Graduate, Archives, EMC, Embedded)
+● Let us know about the type of Library Instruction you need (Undergraduate, Graduate, Archives, EMC, Embedded) and if there is any content you would like covered.

-● Provide class size to allow scheduling of classroom with appropriate social distance
+● If it’s in-person, provide an estimated class size to allow scheduling of a classroom

 Our Embedded Librarian service is available for all UW-Stout online courses.
 With this service, a librarian is on hand for two weeks in your Canvas course to present five research modules on: